 What Are Solid-State Decouplers and How Are They Used?

 AC fault protection: AC fault current generated by a failure of nearby equipment is a safety hazard.
-This AC current can be transmitted via the pipeline, endangering nearby workers or causing damage to your pipeline.
-When an AC fault occurs, the decoupler instantly conducts fault current to ground, carrying AC current away from the pipeline and providing instant protection.
+This AC current can be transmitted via the pipeline, endangering nearby workers, or causing damage to your pipeline.
+When an AC fault occurs, the decoupler instantly conducts fault current to ground, carrying AC current away from the pipeline and lowering the AC voltage on the pipeline.

-Lightning protection: When a lightning strike occurs, it can present a safety hazard to personnel and pose a risk to the pipeline.
+Lightning protection: When a lightning strike occurs, it can present a safety hazard to personnel and pose a risk to nearby pipelines.
 The decoupler behaves in the same way as it does during an AC fault.
-It safely channels the high-voltage DC current of the lightning to ground, protecting nearby workers.
+It safely channels the high voltage current of the lightning to ground, protecting nearby workers and the pipeline.
 As soon as this event has ended, the decoupler automatically switches back to its DC isolation/cathodic protection role.

-Mitigation of induced AC current: Many pipelines are buried along a shared right-of-way with high-voltage power lines, which induce AC current in the pipeline.
-This is not only a safety hazard to workers, but can also cause corrosion issues.
-Decouplers such as the PCR or SSD are designed to continuously conduct induced AC current to ground, mitigating this risk while simultaneously isolating your CP system.
+Mitigation of induced AC current: Many pipelines are buried along a shared right-of-way with overhead high-voltage power lines.
+Even during normal operating conditions, current from these power lines induces AC current in the nearby pipeline.
+This is not only a safety hazard to workers but can also cause corrosion issues.
+Decouplers such as the PCRX, PCR and SSD are designed to continuously conduct induced AC current to ground, mitigating this risk while simultaneously isolating your CP system.

-In AC mitigation applications, a zinc or copper mitigation wire is laid next to the buried pipeline and is electrically connected to it.
-The job of the mitigation wire is to safely channel induced AC to ground.
-But this creates a challenge for cathodic protection: Because the mitigation wire is electrically connected to the pipeline, the cathodic protection system must now protect both the pipeline and the wire, which requires significantly more CP current and may result in inadequate cathodic protection of the pipeline.
+A zinc or copper mitigation wire is laid next to the buried pipeline and is electrically connected to it.
+The job of the mitigation wire is to safely channel induced AC to ground and reduce the AC voltage on the pipeline.
+But this creates a challenge for cathodic protection: Because the mitigation wire is electrically connected to the pipeline, the cathodic protection system must now protect both the pipeline and the bare mitigation wire, which requires significantly more CP current and may result in inadequate cathodic protection of the pipeline.

 Installing decouplers between the pipeline and the mitigation wire, as shown, isolates the two during normal operation to ensure proper cathodic protection, while simultaneously providing safety grounding and mitigation of induced AC.